-From Wikipedia, the free encyclopedia Tell Me That You Love Me, Junie Moon is a 1970 film directed by Otto Preminger.
-The film is based on the book by Marjorie Kellogg.
-The film starred Liza Minnelli as the title character, a girl whose face is scarred in a vicious battery acid attack by her boy friend.
+Liza Minnelli stars as a girl whose face is scarred in a vicious battery acid attack by her boyfriend.
 Later in an institution, she meets an epileptic (Ken Howard), and a gay man who uses a wheelchair (Robert Moore).
 Disabled, but not down, they live together in an older, rented house and bond, determined to prove themselves and to help each other.
 Based on the book by Marjorie Kellogg.

 Comedy, adventure and romance abound in the picture postcard paradise of Hawaii.The lush island paradise of Hawaii is the setting for this romantic/comic adventure of four free-spirited teens whose chance encounter at the airport leads to love and lunacy in the tropics.

 Tell Me You Love Me is an American cable television drama series that premiered on HBO and on The Movie Network on September 9, 2007.
 The series was created by Cynthia Mort and originally conceived as Sexlife.
 The pilot episode was produced and directed by Patricia Rozema and shot in Winnipeg, Manitoba.
 The series was picked up by HBO for a second season in October 2007, but was ultimately canceled in July 2008 when Mort said she and the network "were unable to find the direction of the show for the second season".